Genesis RAW Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-And lastly, we’re pleased to find a list of both naturally present as well as added nutrients detailed on the company’s website.
+And lastly, although the vitamins and minerals added to this product are not detailed sufficiently here to permit us to judge their quality, we’re pleased to find a list of both naturally present as well as added nutrients detailed on the company’s website.

-Judging by its ingredients alone, Genesis RAW looks like an above-average raw product.
+Judging by its ingredients alone, Genesis RAW Dog Food looks like an above-average raw product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.